ioBroker/ioBroker.javascript/docs/en/javascript.md

 Function "on" returns handler back.
 This handler can be used by unsubscribe.

-*Notice:* by default only states with quality 0x00 will be passed to callback function.
+*Notice:* By default only states with quality 0x00 will be passed to callback function.
 If you want to get all events, add {q: '*'} to pattern structure.

+*Notice:* Please note, that by default "change" is equal to "any", except when only id as string is set (like `on("id", function (){});`).
+In last case change will be set to "ne".

+*Notice:* If you want to also get state deletions/expires as trigger you need to use change with "ne" or "any" AND q with "*" as filter!

 *Notice:* from 4.3.2 it is possible to write type of trigger as second parameter: `on('my.id.0', 'any', obj => console.log(obj.state.val));`